PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 ## WHAT

-Thus, this project aims at specifying the current and expected behaviour when the multistore is enabled and when there are many stores.
+Thus, this project aims at specifying the current and expected behaviour when the multistore is enabled and when there are several stores.
 It's the general behavior.
-Some pages can have specific behavior, you can find these specials cases in back-office/multistorespecialsspecs.md
+Some pages can have specific behaviors, you can find these specific cases in back-office/multistorespecialsspecs.md

 ## SPECIFICATIONS

 ### Shop & shop group color

-While creating a shop or a group, the user can select a color as described in the specs to setup the multistore<br/>
+From 1.7.8, while creating a shop or a group, the user can select a color as described in the specs to setup the multistore feature located  in back-office/advanced-parameters/multistore/multistore.md<br/>
 This color will be displayed in the multistore header for the selected shop or shop group.<br/>
 It will be also displayed before the name of each shop / group in the context drop-down.

-### Multistore header
+### Multistore header (only from 1.7.8)

-On each pages, when the multistore feature is enabled and if many shops are created, a multistore header is displayed.<br/>
+On each page, when the multistore feature is enabled and if many shops are created, a multistore header is displayed.<br/>
 The multistore header contains many things listed below:

-**Color**
+**Color (only from 1.7.8)**

 This header takes the color of the selected context:<br/>
 - The all shops context is blue and this color can't be changed by the user.<br/>